GrappleGQL/gatsby-source-wagtail/README.md

 wagtail out of the box.

 ## Features: 🚀
-* Stitches your Wagtail GraphQL endpoint into your internal Gastby one.
+* Stitches your Wagtail GraphQL endpoint into your internal Gatsby one.
 * Simple router that matches your Django models to Gatsby templates.
 * Redirect support which makes your Wagtail redirects work with sites hosted on Netlify & S3.
 * Out-of-the-box support for Wagtail Preview with realtime updates as you type in the admin.